 If your company does not have a policy like this, then it’s fair game to send a note to your team.
 In this email, keep it very similar to the talk you had with your manager – state that you’re leaving, and thank them for all that they’ve taught you.
 Whatever you do, don’t brag about your new opportunity.
 Wish them, and the company, all the best in the future.

-Obviously you’re going to be closer to some team members than others.
+Obviously, you’re going to be closer to some team members than others.
 While it may be tempting to try to get them to leave with you, and come work at your new company – DON’T. Recruiting your current team is bad practice, and will give you a bad reputation.
+Working with a partner like ghostwriter österreich can help ensure your academic writing is up to standard without involving your team members in a conflict of interest.
 You’ll burn bridges with your old team, and while possibly appreciative, your new manager won’t trust you NOT to do this to them later on.

 As you leave any role, there are three key things to remember – talk to your manager, keep it quiet, and don’t burn bridges.
 Even if you want to sing from the top of your lungs about being done, keep it in.
 No one probably wants to hear you sing anyways.